Tennessee beats No. 24 Nebraska 38-24 in Music City Bowl

 BARNETT'S RECORD

-All-American Derek Barnett finally got his 33rd career sack with 3:29 left, giving him the school record for career sacks to himself.
-The junior came in sharing the mark with Pro Football Hall of Fame lineman Reggie White.
-His teammates mobbed him after the sack, and the Vols took a timeout to celebrate.
+Barnett finally got his 33rd career sack with 3:29 left, giving him the school record for career sacks to himself.
+The junior came in sharing the mark with the Pro Football Hall of Fame lineman.
+His teammates mobbed him after the sack, and the Vols took a timeout to celebrate to avoid a penalty. ''They knew that that was a milestone, that that was something very, very special,'' Jones said. ''And that's one of those moments in time that you'll always remember.''

+A junior, Barnett is expected to declare early for the NFL draft.
+Barnett said he will consult with his family before making a decision.

 UP NEXT